ohmra/differential-fault-analysis/README.md

 3 * δ = SBox−1[x6 ⊕ k6] ⊕ Sbox−1[x'6 ⊕ k6]
 2 * δ = SBox−1[x3 ⊕ k3] ⊕ Sbox−1[x'3 ⊕ k3]
 ```
+In which δ, k1..k15 are unknowns, and the xi (bytes of the non-faulty ciphertext) and x'i (bytes of the faulty ciphertext) are known.
+It should be noted that the multiplication used here is that of the finite field, the same one used in mixColumns.

+# Files
+The ```dfa.c``` perfoms the differential fault analysis and the ```key_test.c``` to do AES-128 encryption and check if the provided key return the correct cipher text

+# In this example :
+Plaintext = 0x6cdf1e5651a1796b9b6b9ace431db598
+Ciphertext = 0xb344534e6711d484e265ca71b0c39be9
+Faulty Ciphertext = 0xd52c3494ae4c1bd9a7a7ce5c50ac3ecc
+KEY = { 0xd0, 0x31, 0x93, 0x17, 0xc7, 0x78, 0xa7, 0xf1, 0x80, 0xee, 0x31, 0x38, 0x95, 0x60, 0xc8, 0x60 }

+The search goes on for ~20 minutes